-ProCentra® may affect you or your child's ability to drive or do other dangerous activities.
+ProCentra ® may affect your or your child’s ability to drive or do other dangerous activities.

-This Medication Guide summarizes the most important information about ProCentra®.
+This Medication Guide summarizes the most important information about ProCentra ®.
 If you would like more information, talk with your doctor.
-You can ask your doctor or pharmacist for information about ProCentra® that was written for healthcare professionals.
-For more information about ProCentra®, please contact FSC Laboratories, Inc. at 1-704-941-2500.
+You can ask your doctor or pharmacist for information about ProCentra ® that was written for healthcare professionals.
+For more information about ProCentra ®, please contact Independence Pharmaceuticals, LLC at 1-855-325-1928.

 Active Ingredient: dextroamphetamine sulfate

 Inactive Ingredients: benzoic acid, citric acid anhydrous, purified water, sodium citrate hydrous, sodium saccharin, sorbitol solution, and artificial bubble gum flavor.

 This Medication Guide has been approved by the U.S. Food and Drug Administration.

 Independence Pharmaceuticals, LLC

 Newport, KY 41071 USA